-However, it wasn’t until the early 1980s that I came to an understanding of what Jesus did for me.
-Actually, I would say it was a revelation (similar to an epiphany).
+However, it wasn’t until the early 1980s that I understood what Jesus did for me.
+I would say it was a revelation (similar to an epiphany).
 I believe I was watching a teaching by Gloria Copeland on television.
 It was called, “So Great a Salvation.”
 Another important thing about this time was that I was reading and studying the Bible a lot.

 Church Attendance Didn’t Do it